Adg0/CoinFog/README.md

 CoinFog has the following features on frontend:

-* user-friendly and visually appealing UI/UX design.
+- user-friendly and visually appealing UI/UX design.
-* visual cues that deposit and withdrawal transactions have been detached.
+- visual cues that deposit and withdrawal transactions have been detached.
-* allows users to connect to the frontend through various types of wallets.
+- allows users to connect to the frontend through various types of wallets.
-* frontend deployed on Flick (IPFS), which means that users can run their own instance and bypass censorship efforts.
+- frontend deployed on Fleek (IPFS), which means that users can run their own instance and bypass censorship efforts.

 ## Installation